-If connecting the Local unit to a live system, connect the mouse cable to the CPU before keyboard connection to ensure the mouse is enabled correctly.

-Issue the Mouse Recovery command.
+If connecting the Local Unit to a live system, connect the mouse cable to the CPU before keyboard connection to ensure the mouse is enabled correctly.
+Try issuing the Mouse Recovery command.

 Check that the mouse cable is connected properly and securely.
 Reboot the system.